 Click here for information on Medicare, Medicaid and other government-benefit programs

-The ADA's Council on Access, Prevention and Interprofessional Relations (CAPIR) has published a new resource to help dentists receive payment for care provided in nursing homes.
-The new publication, developed by CAPIR's National Elder Care Advisory Committee (NECAC), serves as a how-to guide for three distinct groups: dental professionals, state and county Medicaid caseworkers, and nursing home residents and their representatives.
+The ADA Council on Access, Prevention and Interprofessional Relations (CAPIR) has published a resource to help dentists receive payment for care provided in nursing homes.
+The publication, developed by CAPIR's National Elder Care Advisory Committee (NECAC), serves as a how-to guide for three distinct groups: dental professionals, state and county Medicaid caseworkers, and nursing home residents and their representatives.

 Antibiotic Prophylaxis: Review ADA guidelines for antibiotic premedication for prevention of bacterial endocarditis and for patients with total joint replacements.